DineshVucha/test-automation-framework/README.md

 [Back-To-Home](#home)
 # How to create custom steps using Page object model
-While writing function/regression scenarios if you come across in situation where you need to write a custom step apart from the default steps in TAP.
+While writing function/regression scenarios if you come across in situation where you need to write a custom step apart from the default steps in TAF.
 Follow below guidelines.